-Hi!
+Tell us a bit about yourself – what stage of your PhD are you in and what’s your project about?Hi!
 I finished my PhD at the University of York in September last year and I have just started my first postdoc position at the University of Nottingham.
 I loved my PhD project!
 I used a combination of metabolic modelling, microbiology and molecular biology to research the adaptations that occur in the symbiosis between the tsetse fly and its bacterial microbiome.
 My current research uses a bioinformatics approach to find gene that co-occur in prokaryotic pangenomes more often that you would expect by chance, and I’m hoping to gain some insight into genome evolution and niche adaptation.

-I have a 90 minute drive to get to work so I’m up early to get to the office for 7:30am.
+What does a typical day or week look like for you?I have a 90 minute drive to get to work so I’m up early to get to the office for 7:30am.
 I like to start the day by reading a couple of papers, then it’s on to data analysis and writing manuscripts/grant applications.
 Once a week we have a lab meeting to talk through each other’s work and we end the week with journal club to go into one paper in depth, which is super fun!
 My hours were definitely more fluid during my PhD when I was doing wet lab work, and I often popped in on a weekend to check on my cells or set up an overnight culture.

-Apart from the science, I loved all the extra things that a PhD gives you the flexibility to do.
+What’s one thing that you’ve enjoyed the most during your PhD?Apart from the science, I loved all the extra things that a PhD gives you the flexibility to do.
 I signed up as a STEM Ambassador and got involved in lots of outreach and Women in STEM events through that.
 I also became an early career committee member for the Microbiology Society which was such a good experience.
 I met so many people that I may not have otherwise, and felt so much more confident networking at conference because of it.

-I found overcoming my personal, mental hurdles super challenging.
+What’s been the most challenging part of it?I found overcoming my personal, mental hurdles super challenging.
 Imposter syndrome is most definitely a problem, and lots of things in the lab (incubators, centrifuges, just expensive or loud machines generally, and MESS) really triggered my OCD.
 I was really fortunate to have excellent, supportive supervisors and I am super grateful for that.

 Where do you see yourself 5 years after completing your PhD?